fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 6`, we are reassigning the object at index `1` of the array object local variable `a` is referencing, to the integer object `5`.
 This is known as indexed assignment and while the object at `a[1]` is reassigned, indexed assignment has the effect of mutating the *original* array object referenced by the local variable `a`.
 As such, on `line 7`, `arr` will return `[[1, 5], [2]]`.

-*What does the following code return?
+*23) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 arr1 = [​"a"​, ​"b"​, ​"c"​]
 arr2 = arr1.dup